tomuisgod/tomuisgod/README.md

 📍 | I mostly focus on creating open-source stuff

-⚙️ | I focus on using Python, Javascript, HTML&CSS
+⚙️ | I focus on using Python, Javascript, HTML&CSS, Java

 📬 | I work as Lead Developer in EventVerse